stevenchadburrow/HowToSolveA2x2RubiksCube/README.md

 R U R' U R U2 R'
 </code>

-R = Right side Clockwise
+R = Right side Clockwise,
-R' = Right side Counter-Clockwise
+R' = Right side Counter-Clockwise,
-U = Up side Clockwise
+U = Up side Clockwise,
 U2 = Up side twice (half turn)

 You will get a different pattern of yellows.
 Continue to do the exact same formula until you get that desired yellow pattern mentioned above.
 It shouldn't take more than six times, so if it's not working